 Record the name of the student and the web address and remove the machine they were on.

-Pass this information on to the Executive/Academy Head and Limbtec.
-Limbtec will block inappropriate sites on the Netsweeper filter and inform the CEO should the need arise.
+Pass this information on to the Executive/Academy Head and BAYtek.
+BATtek will block inappropriate sites on the Netsweeper filter and inform the CEO should the need arise.

 The DSL will assess the risk and contact the appropriate parties if this is deemed to be a child protection issue following our Online Safety incident reporting procedures.

-If the teacher feels these images have been saved into the pupil’s work area, they should inform Limbtec.
-They will then go into the pupil’s work area and retrieve then delete the image.
+If the teacher feels these images have been saved into the pupil’s work area, they should inform BAYtek They will then go into the pupil’s work area and retrieve then delete the image.
 This will be reported to the Executive/Academy Head who will take appropriate action.

 There may be instances when teachers need to do searches and accidentally go to web pages that may contain inappropriate images.
 If this happens, they must notify the Executive/Academy Head so the use can be logged.